jakopako/goskyr/README.md

       regex_extract:
         exp: "[^•]*"
         index: 0
+        ignore_errors: false # default is false
 ```

 This field is implicitly of type `text`.
 The `location` tells the scraper where to look for the field value and how to extract it.
 In this case the selector on its own would not be enough to extract the desired value as we would get something like this: `Bastian Baker • Konzert`.
 That's why there is an extra option to define a regular expression to extract a substring.
 Note that in this example our extracted string would still contain a trailing space which is automatically removed by the scraper.
+Moreover, if `ignore_errors` is set to true, the scraper would not skip the given field throwing an error but would return an empty string instead.
 Let's have a look at a few more examples to have a better understanding of the location configuration.

 _Subkey: `child_index`_